zaherkhirullah/laravel-likes/README.md

 ## Testing

-The package have integrated testing, so everytime you make a pull request your code will be tested.
+The package have integrated testing, so every time you make a pull request your code will be tested.

 ## Change log